bxartur/Machine-Learning/README.md

   Writing a set of functions working over matrices represented as a list of lists

   ### Project 2
-  Writing a function that using regular expressions parses a string and returns a dictionary with the different fields
+  Writing a function that using regular expressions parses a string and returns a dictionary with different fields

   ### Project 3
   Considering the functions to calculate pairwise global alignments